RobotZapa/machineio/README.md

 You create your own function interface library for your machine based on Pins, and Groups of Pins, and Groups of Groups.
 This is done by creating a Device, Pin and Group objects and specifying a few modifying functions.
-They are all non-blocking calls and can have time delays and callbacks added with keyword arguments!
+The only blocking call in a pin input.
+It waits to return it's value and should only take a fraction of a second even over a network.
+Pins in groups and can have time delays and input pins can have callbacks added with keyword arguments.
+Controlling a device over a network can be added by creating a Network object and passing it as a parameter to a device.

 ## Safety